pikdum/blog/content/posts/thistle-tea-2025-update/index.md

 ## Gains

-Rewriting the object update bits fixed some issues, due to previously having incorrect hex offsets for some fields.
+Rewriting the object update bits fixed some issues due to previously having incorrect hex offsets for some fields.
 For example, there was a weird issue where the hover cursor changed every time a player changed equipment.
-This now no longer happens.
+This no longer happens.

 Since networking has been standardized with some higher level abstractions, it's been easier to build on top of it.
 Object update packets support batching, but previously we were just doing things one at a time.